SubhamPaul21/catoff-backend/pull_request_template.md

 ## Testing
 <!--- Describe the testing approach used for this code, including any manual testing steps performed. -->
 <!--- If automated tests were added or updated, mention them here -->
-Testing with postman, tests added to the postman workspace
 ## Screenshots (if applicable):
 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an x in all the boxes that apply: -->